SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-10-weekend-portfolio-trump.md

 ## The Results

 <img src="{{ site.baseurl }}/images/2021-06-19-retirement-portfolio-table.jpg" width="400" height="227" alt="Asset allocation table for the Weekend Retirement Portfolio" title="Asset allocation table for the Weekend Retirement Portfolio" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-Here's what the old portfolio looked like, which we've held since around 2020 (before that, during the accumulation years we held a similar but more aggressive version with less bonds):
+Here's what the old portfolio looked like.
+We've held something very close to this since around 2020 (before that, during the accumulation years we held a similar but more aggressive version with less bonds):
 - 60/40 stock/bond ratio
 - 60/40 US/foreign stock ratio
 - 60/40 total market/small-value tilts ratio
 - 75/25 US/foreign bond ratio.

 <img src="{{ site.baseurl }}/images/2021-06-19-retirement-portfolio-allocation-pie.jpg" width="400" height="150" alt="Asset allocation pie chart for the Weekend Retirement Portfolio" title="Asset allocation pie chart for the Weekend Retirement Portfolio" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-In terms of tax placement, it's less in the tax-free Roth compartment than you'll see below.
+In terms of tax placement, the old portfolio was less in the tax-free Roth compartment than you'll see below with the new portfolio.
 This is due to 2 factors:
 1. Relentless annual partial Roth conversions, in which we're gradually converting to a portfolio that will be largely immune to future tax rate changes (or at least reasonably diversified in that respect).